-- 1. Aircraft operated on international air services by the designated airline of either Contracting Party, as well as their regular equipment; supplies of fuel and lubricants, and aircraft stores (including food, beverages and tobacco) on board such aircraft shall be exempted from all customs duties, inspection fees and other similar charges on arriving in the territory of the other Contracting Party, provided that such equipment and supplies remain on board the aircraft up to such time as they are re-exported or are used on the part of the journey performed over that territory. - They shall also be exempt from the same duties, fees and charges, with the exception of charges corresponding to the service performed,
+- 1. Aircraft operated on international air services by the designated airline of either Contracting Party, as well as their regular equipment, supplies of fuel and lubricants, and aircraft stores (including food, beverages and tobacco) on board such aircraft shall be exempted from all customs duties, inspection fees and other similar charges on arriving in the territory of the other Contracting Party, provided that such equipment and supplies remain on board the aircraft up to such time as they are re-exported or are used on the part of the journey performed over that territory. - 2.
+The following shall also be exempt from the same duties, fees and charges, with the exception of charges corresponding to the service performed: - a) Aircraft stores taken on board in the territory of a Contracting Party, within limits fixed by the authorities of the said Contracting party, and for use on board outbound aircraft engaged in an international air service of the other Contracting Party: - Spare parts and regular equipment introduced into the territory of either Contracting Party for the maintenance or repair of aircraft used on international air services by the designated airline of the other Contracting Party; - fuel and lubricants supplied in the territory of a Contracting Party to outbound aircraft of a designated airline of the other Contracting Party engaged in an international air service, even when these supplies are to be used on the part of the journey performed over the territory of the Contracting Party in which they are taken on board;

-- a) aircraft stores taken on board in the territory of a Contracting Party, within limits fixed by the authorities of the said Contracting party, and for use on board outbound aircraft engaged in an international air service of the other Contracting Party; - b) spare parts and regular equipment introduced into the territory of either Contracting Party for the maintenance or repair of aircraft used on international air services by the designated airline of the other Contracting Party; - c) fuel and lubricants supplied in the territory of a Contracting Party to outbound aircraft of a designated airline of the other Contracting Party engaged in an international air service, even when these supplies are to be used on the part of the journey performed over the territory of the Contracting Party in which they are taken on board; - advertising materials, uniform items and airline documentation having no commercial value used by the designated airline of one Contracting Party in the territory of the other Contracting Party; - e) the office equipment introduced in the territory of either Contracting Party in order to be used in the offices of the designated airline of the other Contracting Party provided that such equipment is in the disposal of those offices during three (3) years from the date of their introduction into that territory and the principle of reciprocity applies.
+d) advertising materials, uniform items and airline documentation having no commercial value used by the designated airline of one Contracting Party in the territory of the other Contracting Party.